Do you know there are a variety of chickens that lay colored eggs? The colors of eggs may be blue, green, purple, pink, brown, or chocolate.

 They are hardy birds and are good foragers, known for their dark “chocolate” brown eggs.
 Also, this beautiful bird is quiet and prefers to be confined.

-The original variety of Barnevelder is the double-laced variety, which has a single vertical comb, and its legs are yellow in color, but some other varieties of this breed also exist.
+The original variety of Barnevelder is the double-laced variety, which has a single vertical comb, and its legs are yellow.
+Still, some other varieties of this breed also exist.

-The Barnevelder breed of chicken lays around 3–4 large brown eggs per week and around 175–200 brown eggs per year.
+The Barnevelder breed of chicken lays around 3–4 large brown eggs per week and around 175–200 brown eggs annually.
 The eggs weigh about 60–65 g.
 People call these types of eggs dark chocolate and occasionally speckled.

 Also Read: Black Chicken Eggs: Real or Fake